sniggiw/snake/README.md

 # snake
-use ts to make a snake game
+use react + ts to make a snake game